nixworks/public/news/2008/12/15/README.md

 ##### Montenegro
 ### [ Montenegro presents its official application for European Union membership to current EU Council President Nicolas Sarkozy, hoping to win candidate status in 2009. ](/news/2008/12/15/montenegro-presents-its-official-application-for-european-union-membership-to-current-eu-council-president-nicolas-sarkozy-hoping-to-win-c.md)
-_Context: Nicolas Sarkozy, European Union, presents its official application, Montenegro, Council of the European Union, the Council of_
+_Context: European Union, Montenegro, the Council of, Council of the European Union, Nicolas Sarkozy, presents its official application_

 ##### House of Representatives
 ### [ The House of Representatives of Thailand selects Abhisit Vejjajiva of the Democrat Party as the new Prime Minister. ](/news/2008/12/15/the-house-of-representatives-of-thailand-selects-abhisit-vejjajiva-of-the-democrat-party-as-the-new-prime-minister.md)